f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 - **GeometryCollectionField** - collection for storing heterogenous objects (Poly, points, etc).

-It is worth noticing, that while registring in admin model with geospatial data types, we get support with simply map widgets fort selecting Point, Polygon or path.
+It is worth noticing, that while registering in the admin model with geospatial data types, we get support with simple map widgets for selecting Point, Polygon or path.
 The sad thing is that the default backend is not using Google Maps, but rather very poor maps.
 But it is possbile to replace the default maps with GogoleMaps using [django-google-maps](https://pypi.python.org/pypi/django-google-maps/0.2.1).

 ![GeoDjango widget for picking point in admin](/assets/django-admin-pick-point-for-geodjango.png)

-Next important element module is `django.contrib.gis.measure` allowing different kinds of measuring the distance between points and other objects.
-Class [Distance](https://docs.djangoproject.com/en/dev/ref/contrib/gis/measure/#django.contrib.gis.measure.Distance) (can be also aliased by D) allows alos easy manipulation with different units of measure ([avaliable measures](https://docs.djangoproject.com/en/dev/ref/contrib/gis/measure/#supported-units)).
-In module we find also class [Area](https://docs.djangoproject.com/en/dev/ref/contrib/gis/measure/#area) very hand every time we need to deal with calculating geographic area.
+The next important element of the module is `django.contrib.gis.measure` allowing different kinds of measuring the distance between points and other objects.
+Class [Distance](https://docs.djangoproject.com/en/dev/ref/contrib/gis/measure/#django.contrib.gis.measure.Distance) (can be also aliased by D) also allows easy manipulation of different units of measure ([avaliable measures](https://docs.djangoproject.com/en/dev/ref/contrib/gis/measure/#supported-units)).
+In this module we find also the class [Area](https://docs.djangoproject.com/en/dev/ref/contrib/gis/measure/#area) very handy every time we need to deal with calculating A geographic area.

 [GeoQuerySet API Reference](https://docs.djangoproject.com/en/dev/ref/contrib/gis/geoquerysets/#geoqueryset-api-reference):

-We appriciate GeoDjango fully while using [spatial lookups](https://docs.djangoproject.com/en/dev/ref/contrib/gis/geoquerysets/#spatial-lookups) and [distance lookups](https://docs.djangoproject.com/en/1.7/ref/contrib/gis/geoquerysets/#distance-lookups) offering us reach possibilites of filtering geospatial data.
-Below short list of methods, which can be applied to fields of class [GeometryField](https://docs.djangoproject.com/en/dev/ref/contrib/gis/model-api/#geometryfield):
+We appreciate GeoDjango fully while using [spatial lookups](https://docs.djangoproject.com/en/dev/ref/contrib/gis/geoquerysets/#spatial-lookups) and [distance lookups](https://docs.djangoproject.com/en/1.7/ref/contrib/gis/geoquerysets/#distance-lookups) offering us rich possibilites of filtering geospatial data.
+Below a short list of methods, which can be applied to fields of class [GeometryField](https://docs.djangoproject.com/en/dev/ref/contrib/gis/model-api/#geometryfield):

 a) ([spatial lookups](https://docs.djangoproject.com/en/dev/ref/contrib/gis/geoquerysets/#spatial-lookups)):